YuKersha/COVID-19-Impact-on-Education-A-First-Glance/covid-19-exam.md

     ##    year schl_id stud_id     rus    math
     ##  148417  147455       0  148382  148389

-To compare exams across different years, we will convert the scores into a percentage of exam completion.
-This means dividing all values by the maximum score possible for the exam in the particular year.
-The step is necessary, because the maximum scores vary from year to year.
+To compare exam scores across different years, we will transform the scores by converting them into a percentage of completion.
+This involves dividing all score values by the maximum possible score for the exam in each specific year.
+This step is necessary as the maximum scores vary from year to year.

     ##   year rus math
     ## 1 2017  39   32